Cart

 EOF

-In this example, only a small fragment of a private key is included.
+This example only includes a small fragment of a private key.
 Your private key will be much longer.

 Step 3

-Create a namespace for Traefik within your cluster:
+Create a namespace for Traefik in your cluster:

 kubectl create ns traefik